 Meet the ekranoplan: arguably the strangest vehicle that came out from the Soviet assembly line.

-There is this thing called “ground effect”, and pilots already knew it since the 1920s when they observed their aircrafts becoming more efficient when they fly low to the ground.
+There is this thing called “ground effect”, and pilots already knew of it since the 1920s when they observed their aircraft becoming more efficient when they fly low to the ground.
 When a fixed-wing plane skims over a fixed surface, the lift increases and drag decreases.
-But it was during the 1960s when the technology started to mature, when Rostislav Alexeyev of the Soviet Union pioneered the work on a vehicle that uses the ground effect to attain lift.
+But it was during the 1960s when the technology started to mature that Rostislav Alexeyev of the Soviet Union pioneered the work on a vehicle that uses the ground effect to attain lift.
 This was when the ekranoplans were born.
 Now, the rest of the world never took notice, yet the Soviet Union became interested and the development took place.

 Technically, ground effect vehicles, or ekranoplans as they are now called (meaning “ground effect plane” in Russian) are aircraft, but they were classified as ships by the Soviet government, as they operate on bodies of water.
 The Central Hydrofoil Design Bureau became the center of development, headed by Alexeyev.
 They plan to build a massive ekranoplan, with funding coming from Soviet leader Nikita Khrushchev.
 And after several manned and unmanned prototypes, a 550-ton military ekranoplan was built, known as the Korabi Maket.